arammkrtchyan/user-notes-ms/README.md

 ### Spring boot Microservice with Domain Driven Design.

+#####Services

-Note Service will allow:
+Note Service:

     1. Get notes of the user.
     2. Author can modify his notes.
     3. Author can submit a new note.

-#####Architecture
+User Service:

+     1. Provides ability to pull user by email.

+#####Service Architecture

 Note Service uses hexagonal architecture.
 With corresponding layers: